jpgoldberg/jpg-website/content/post/evidence-absence/index.md

 So I feel comfortable saying that it has a high prior probability.
 And once C4 was questioned it was easy to find evidence that would test it.

+You don't have to agree with my particular judgements about the four example claims I've provided.
+If you are not happy with my examples you can construct your own which, in your judgement, cover the four combinations of prior probability and feasibility of distinguishing evidence.

+1. Low prior probability, low feasibility of distinguishing evidence (C3)
+2. Low prior probability, high feasibility of distinguishing evidence (C1)
+3. High prior probability, low feasibility of distinguishing evidence (C2)
+4. High prior probability, high feasibility of distinguishing evidence (C4)

+### Why do prior probabilities matter?

+In asking when absence of evidence is evidence of absence it would seem that only the feasibility of distinguishing evidence would play a role.
+Yet I also talked about the prior probabilities of claims.
+There are a number of expository reasons I did so, but what where it will become most relevant is when we consider the strength of evidence.
+One the whole, we require stronger evidence before we are willing to believe things that we see as implausible than for things that we consider highly likely.

+Quite simply, the persuasiveness of any particular piece of evidence for some claim depends not only on the extent to which the evidence is distinguishing, but to how plausible or implausible the claim is prior to looking at the evidence.
+I will return to this later,
+but I note it here for one of the reasons that I introduced prior probabilities early.